 API for Creative Commons licenses and plugins for proper attribution of work.

-Barbara Waxer is a copyright and media educator, author, and trainer who teaches media arts at Santa Fe Community College.
+Barbara Waxer is a copyright and media educator, author, and trainer who teaches at the Seattle Film Institute and Santa Fe Community College.
 She has authored over two dozen textbooks and online products on copyright, finding and using media, writing for the web, and Adobe and Microsoft software.
 Her book, Internet Surf and Turf Revealed: The Essential Guide to Copyright, Fair Use, and Finding Media, won the TEXTY Textbook Excellence Award and the New England Book Show Award.
 Barbara thrives when developing best practices for users and creators of digital content.